What services does Corum Group provide?

 What is required during due diligence?

 Due diligence is a process that allows the buyer to verify the representations made by the seller upon which an offer has been based.
 Buyers will exhaustively review all technical, operational, and financial records looking for undisclosed problems, flaws in accounting practices, and verify ownership of intellectual property.
+Typically these records will be made available to potential acquirers in a carefully managed process by way of a virtual data room, precisely staged so that the most sensitive materials are provided only once all other hurdles have been crossed.

 How do you protect confidentiality?